A Deterministic Sampling Method via Maximum Mean Discrepancy Flow with Adaptive Kernel: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:background} gives the necessary background on the kernel discrepancy and the general deterministic sampling method by the EVI framework.
 In Section \ref{sec:method}, we apply the general EVI framework to minimize the kernel discrepancy and discuss the practical issues of EVI-MMD, including the specification of adaptive bandwidth and other tuning parameters.
 In Section \ref{sec:num}, three groups of examples are used to compare the EVI-MMD algorithm with some alternative methods.
 We conclude the paper in Section \ref{sec:con}.
+The codes for all examples in both main body of the paper and supplement are available from the Github repository \url{https://github.com/lulukang/AdaptiveKernelMMD}.